flass/pantagruel/README.md

 ```

 See details [here](https://github.com/flass/pantagruel/blob/master/INSTALL.md#building-the-docker-image).
 Note that the image is quite large (2.05 GB) so make sure you have the relevant space on your machine (and on the filesystem partition that hosts the docker client).
+Also, InterProScan (used in task 04) is NOT included in docker image, see [here](https://github.com/flass/pantagruel/blob/master/INSTALL.md#interproscantask-04-not-included-in-docker-image).

 ### 17/12/2019: :whale: Dockerfile
 The [Dockerfile] (a 'recipe' to generate a Docker image) is now ready!